wpkelso/notes/Neolithic Villages.md

 ---
 tags: history, culture
 created: 2023-09-08T14:31
-updated: 2023-12-06T11:16
+updated: 2023-12-06T12:55
 ---

 # Neolithic Villages

 ## Important or Key Characteristics

-- Most located in the upland hill country of the [[Fertile Crescent]]
+- Most located in the upland hill country of the [[Mesopotamia]]
 - Nearly all unfortified
 - Usually ranged from about 5 to 40 acres of area
 - Population ranged from around 100 to 2000